riban-bw/ribanEthernet/README.md

-ribanEthernet
+ribanENC28J60
 =============

-Extensible Ethernet controller library for Arduino
+Ethernet controller library for Arduino

-This library provides an extensible Ethernet interface.
-It interfaces with Ethernet hardware, e.g. ENC28J60.
-It allows different protocols to be added via a plugin style system.
-Each protocol is provided as a class / library which processes the Ethernet buffer.
+This library provides a socket based Ethernet interface.
+It interfaces with Ethernet hardware via ENC28J60 library.
+IPV4, IPV6 & RAW sockets are implemented.
+ARP, ICMP, DHCP and DNS are implemented.
+Higher level protocols may be added later but may be impelented using the socket interface.

 This library is licenced under the LGPL and is copyright (c) Brian Walton.
-It is derived from work by Pascal Stang and Guido Socher.
 The source code is available at https://github.com/riban-bw/ribanEthernet.git.